wsaada19/CommunityQuests/README.md

 ## Installation

 The jar for this plugin can be downloaded on [Spigot](https://www.spigotmc.org/resources/community-quests-13-0-16-5-%E2%AD%90run-server-wide-quests-%E2%AD%90.90798/).
-Add the jar file to the plugin folder on your spigot server.
+Add the jar file to the plugin folder on your Minecraft server.
 See the guide below to configure quests to use on your server.
 There are no hard dependencies, however, if you have vault and an economy plugin installed you can give players money as a reward for completing quests.
+If you have MythicMobs installed you can create quests that require players to kill mobs from the MythicMobs plugin.

 ## Commands